sgs006/css-variables-and-javascript/README.md

 2)How `:root {}` can be used to create global CSS variables.
 [MDN](https://developer.mozilla.org/en-US/docs/Web/CSS/:root)

 3)I learned that element.dataset will retun me a NodeList Object that I can manipulate to grab certain attributes set by `data-*`.
-In this project I was able to grab `data-sizing` from the HTML. `const suffix = this.dataset.sizing || '';`
+In this project I was able to grab `data-sizing` from the HTML. ex: `const suffix = this.dataset.sizing || '';`

 ## Technologies
 Project is created with: